-Credit hours are hours that that you can voluntarily elect to work in excess of your basic work week so that you can use them during a subsequent day, week or pay period.
+If you are under a flexible work schedule, credit hours are hours that that you can voluntarily elect to work in excess of your basic work week so that you can use them later.

-However, you may only earn and use credit hours if you are under a flexible work schedule, and then only with your supervisor’s approval.
-Further, your right may be further limited by your agency’s own rules or those contained in an agreement negotiated with a union.
+However, you may only earn and use credit hours with your supervisor’s approval.
+Your right may be further limited by your agency’s rules or those contained in an agreement negotiated with a union.

 24 max credit hours

 If you are a full-time employee, you can earn and carry over a maximum of 24 credit hours to the following pay period.

 If you are part-time, only the hours in your biweekly basic work requirement may be carried over.